 The Best & Worst Menu Items at Costco's Food Court

 The Costco food court is always there when you need it, ready to serve pizza and hot dogs to fuel you through a day of shopping.
+And while it might've changed a bit the last year, the beloved food court is back.
 But the warehouse chain's affordable food isn't the best for your body.
 Those quarter-pound hot dogs and pepperoni pizza slices are loaded with fat and sodium, and drinks like the cold brew mocha freeze are brimming with sugar.

 That said, sometimes you might find yourself at the Costco food court, whether by choice or because you just need some fuel to get through the day.
 To help you make an informed decision next time you're there, we asked RDs and nutritionists to share their top picks at the Costco food court, and which foods they'd steer clear of at all costs.
 (As a note, you might not see all of these menu options at your local food court.
-Costco has reduced its menu during the pandemic, and the most recent nutrition PDF the warehouse could provide us was from 2018.
-So there's no guarantee that all of these foods will be on the menu when things get back to normal.)
+Costco had reduced its menu during the pandemic, and the most recent nutrition PDF the warehouse could provide us was from 2018.
+So there's no guarantee that all of these foods will be on the menu.)

 And for more Costco tips, don't miss these 17 Secrets You Never Knew About Costco.

 Hot Dogs, Pizza, & Sandwiches